TaleLearnCode/NavigatingTheMaze/Demos/0005-Hosting-Options-for-Infinity-Launch-Pad.md

 - Bad, because potentially higher costs compared to static hosting options.
 - Bad, because requires ongoing management of the app service environment.

-### Convert the Infinity Launch Pad app to a Blazor WASM application and host on Azure Static Web Apps
+### Convert the Launch Pad app to a Blazor WASM application and host on Azure Static Web Apps

 - **Projected Cost**: Free (includes up to 100-Gb of bandwidth per subscription and 0.5-Gb of storage per app).
 If more than 100-Gb required, need to go to the Standard tier which is $9/per app/month and then $0.20 per GB over 100-Gb.
 - Good, because modern, client-side framework,